Ray Milland: World War II

-Milland appeared in a selection of romantic comedies and dramas alongside some of the leading ladies of the time in films released in 1940.
+In 1940, Milland appeared in a selection of romantic comedies and dramas alongside some of the leading ladies of the time.
 These included Irene opposite Anna Neagle, The Doctor Takes a Wife opposite Loretta Young at Columbia, Arise, My Love opposite Claudette Colbert, and Untamed opposite Patricia Morison.
 He was a last minute replacement for Joel McCrea on Arise which meant he had to drop out of another film, Virginia.

 When the United States entered World War II, Milland tried to enlist in the U.S. Army Air Forces, but was rejected because of his impaired left hand.
 He worked as a civilian flight instructor for the Army, and toured with a United Service Organisation South Pacific troupe in 1944.

-As the Second World War continued, Milland found himself now appearing in more action-orientated pictures.
+As the Second World War continued, Milland found himself now appearing in more action pictures.
 He starred as a wannabe pilot in I Wanted Wings (1941) with Brian Donlevy, Veronica Lake, and William Holden.
 This was followed by Skylark (1942) with Claudette Colbert, and two films with Paulette Goddard: The Lady Has Plans (1942) and Cecil B. DeMille's Reap the Wild Wind (1942) alongside John Wayne, in which he was top billed above Wayne.

 Milland starred in Are Husbands Necessary?
 (1942) and subsequently Billy Wilder's directorial debut, The Major and the Minor (1942) opposite Ginger Rogers.

-Milland appeared in the all-star musical Star Spangled Rhythm (1943), in which he appeared as himself, singing "If Men Played Cards as Women Do," alongside Fred MacMurray, Franchot Tone, and Lynne Overman.
+Milland appeared in the all-star musical Star Spangled Rhythm (1943), in which he appeared as himself, singing "If Men Played Cards as Women Do", alongside Fred MacMurray, Franchot Tone, and Lynne Overman.
 He also made an appearance in the collaborative drama, Forever and a Day (1943).

 He and Goddard then made The Crystal Ball (1943); thereafter, he was Ginger Rogers' leading man in Lady in the Dark (1944).

 In 1944, Milland starred in the supernatural horror film, The Uninvited, which was notable for its serious treatment of ghosts and haunting main theme, and for making a star of Gail Russell.
 He then starred in Fritz Lang's film noir production of Graham Greene's Ministry of Fear (also 1944).

 He also toured war theatres with USO Shows.
-At one performance a soldier heckled him, asking why he was not in the army; Milland replied, "With a war on?
+At one performance a soldier heckled him, asking why he was not in the army.
+Milland replied, "With a war on?
 Are you crazy?"